brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/ITSM-Templates/README.md

 Here's the sublist organized into alphabetical order:

-1. **ITSM-DefaultVBSING.vbs**: Located at `C:\ITSM-Templates\UniqueScripts\`, this script is designed to perform various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
+1. **ITSM-DefaultVBSing.vbs**: Located at `C:\ITSM-Templates\UniqueScripts\`, this script is designed to perform various configurations on a Windows workstation as part of the IT Service Management (ITSM) process.
 To execute, right-click on the script and choose `Run with command prompt`.

 **It encompasses ten distinct configurations:**
    - ***All-Certificates-Install.vbs***: Installs local ADCS, RDS, and WSUS server certificates to establish secure connections using certificates.
 This script must be customized according to your specific requirements.